eggohito/origins-kombo/README.md

 # Key Combos (Origins)
 A datapack that can activate a power depending on the power's set key pattern.
 <br>
-This datapack uses [PlayerDB](https://github.com/rx-modules/PlayerDB) so that multiple players can cast spells at the same time without conflicting with one another.
+This datapack uses [PlayerDB](https://github.com/rx-modules/PlayerDB) so that multiple players can perform 'kombos' at the same time without conflicting with one another.
 <br/>

 # How to use: